kivikakk/kalaturg/README.md

   it'll be very *wrong*, but the key is the integration.
 * [Write a little unbuffered UART pair, test them, integrate. **Done.**][done]

+WIP/todo:

+* Extend the test case to exercise the Amaranth version's buffers on TX/RX.
+* Write a FIFO in Chisel and buffer the TX/RX.
+* Redo the testbench to have the test unit as a blackboxed instance, rather than it driving everything through lines from the top.
+Amaranth, then Chisel.

 [hdx]: https://hrzn.ee/kivikakk/hdx
 [pdm-backend package]: https://hrzn.ee/kivikakk/hdx/commit/27c3609f5b90e97ed89ca11a7e5747d4b8d0d90b#diff-14a0b9fe455f18efa8eb5b66ab3f4818d6ef7c32
 [basic cxxsim support]: https://hrzn.ee/kivikakk/hdx/commit/d52075e49ac05a7297b8ed8cd6cdd8a2808e72b0